-Skipping lunch may seem like a way to reduce your calorie intake, but you may actually end up doing the opposite.
+Skipping lunch may seem like an easy way to reduce your calorie intake, but you may end up doing the opposite.
 Without a substantial meal, you might find yourself eating low-quality snacks throughout the afternoon.

 The reality is that eating a wholesome lunch is easier said than done.
 After all, lunchtime can be hectic, too!

 Take five minutes to plan your lunch the night before.
 Toss any chopped veggies you have on hand into a canning jar, add some beans, nuts or crumbled cheese, and pack a separate small container of dressing.
-Just like that, you’ve got a healthy lunch prepared for next day.
+Just like that, you’ve got a healthy lunch prepared for the next day.

 If you take the time to nourish your body in the middle of the day, you’ll enjoy increased energy and improved mood throughout the afternoon.